Sharon Edwards, MSc, RN, DipN, PGCEA.

 Cellular energy production

-Nutrients such as glucose and fatty acids, as well as oxygen, enter the cell across the cell membrane.
-Hypoxic injury results in an inadequate flow of nutrients and oxygen to the cell (Edwards, 2002).
-If tissue perfusion continues to be insufficient, hypoxia occurs and the cell resorts to anaerobic metabolic pathways to produce energy.
-This produces several changes in cell function.
-Mitochondrial activity is diminished due to a lack of oxygen for:
+Nutrients, such as glucose and fatty acids, as well as oxygen, enter the cell across the cell membrane.
+Hypoxic injury results in an inadequate flow of nutrients and oxygen to the cell.
+If tissue perfusion continues to be insufficient, hypoxia occurs and the cell resorts to anaerobic metabolic pathways for energy production.
+This produces several changes in cell function: mitochondrial activity is diminished due to a lack of oxygen for glycolysis and the electron transport chain; cellular ATP stores are rapidly used up (Gosling, 1999).
+The end product is lactic acid and nitric oxide, which can rapidly build up in high concentrations in the cell and blood, lowering the pH.

 Cellular membrane disruption